 A task now facing Bailey’s colleagues is the elucidation of his rhyming diaries.
 When told at our last meeting that the course of a lifetime had transformed these into an epic of over 3,000 verses in a private language concocted from classical Sarmatian inscriptions, I asked Bailey why he was so fond of obscurity.
 “Well, the diaries are not really so obscure,” he said.
 “Indeed I’d say there’s hardly a line that could not have been understood by any Persian of the fourth century.”

-For a further story about context sensitivity, see here.
+For another story about context sensitivity, see here.